 Typically, an applicant’s Form N-400 is accompanied by:

 Most applicants must pay $725 total.
 This includes a $640 filing fee and a $85 biometrics fee.
 However, applicants over 75 years of age don’t need to pay the biometrics fee.
-Applicants who apply on the basis of military service get all fees waived.
+USCIS will waive all fees for applicants who apply on the basis of military service.

 Photocopy of Permanent Resident Card